Skip to content

 Parking

-Most of the time, parking is not a problem in Minnesota, but in the big cities it could maybe become one.
+Most of the time, parking is not a problem in Minnesota, but in the big cities, it could become one.
 Let me know if there is any special instruction to park.
-(Well, do be honest, until now I have never struggled to park in the USA, but so many times in Paris, that I prefer to ask!)
+(Well, do be honest, until now, I have never struggled to park in the USA, but so many times in Paris that I prefer to ask!)

 9. Final Recommandations